GreatWebGuy/MobTime/README.md

 - Install WIX build tools
 - Update paths in gradle.properties to match location of jdk and jmods

-#### MacOS
-- Update paths in gradle.properties to match location of jdk and jmods

-#### Linux (Ubuntu)
-- Update paths in gradle.properties to match location of jdk and jmods

 ### Build and run locally
 ```./gradlew run```